HennaMian/2110Galaga/README.md

 # 2110Galaga
-Welcome to Galaga! *Created as a project for the class CS 2110-Computer Organization and Programming*
+Welcome to Galaga! *Make in C and created as a project for the class CS 2110-Computer Organization and Programming*